 Mondays 7:30-9:00 (doors open at 7:00 and close at 9:30 — come and get acquainted)

 Zen YU is a peer-facilitated drop-in practice group for people interested in the practice and teachings of Zen Buddhism and how they relate to our daily lives.
 Includes meditation, discussion, tea, snacks and good times.
-Informal talks by Mountain Rain resident teachers on the last Monday of each month.
+Informal talks by Mountain Rain resident teachers once a month.

 For more info please contact: email@example.com

 About eight times a year we have Sunday half-day retreats, 9:00-1:30.
 These retreats are a good way to get a taste of a Zen retreat experience.
 They include zazen, kinhin, dharma talk, service, and work period.
 A simple vegetarian lunch is served.By donation.
 No registration required.

 It is fine to attend as much of the retreat as you are able to.

 For upcoming half-day retreats, please check our events page: